-In today’s hyper-competitive world, hospitality consumers have more choices than ever before.
-With hundreds of hotel chains and personal property rentals going above and beyond to surprise and delight consumers, their expectations have shifted rapidly.
+In today’s hyper-competitive business world, travel and hospitality consumers have more choices than ever before.
+With hundreds of hotel chains and personal property rentals going above and beyond to surprise and delight consumers, their expectations have grown rapidly.
 Consumers now expect to be provided with a personalized experience.
 They expect that hospitality companies know their likes and needs and provide them with an experience based around those likes and needs.

 The speed with which companies need to respond to guests is ever increasing.
 Who would have predicted that 5 years ago AirBnB would have a valuation comparable with brands like Marriott?
 Companies are seeing value coming from frictionless customer experience and the way they use technology to lock customers in.

-The excitement in this vertical is around technology, which is now designed to help manage the customer journey and provide companies the ability to manage the guest experience across sales, service and marketing.
+The excitement in the travel and hospitality industry is around technology, which is now designed to help manage the customer journey and provide companies the ability to manage the guest experience across sales, service and marketing.

 Technology is allowing data to be more accessible and integrated, allowing companies to begin shaping customer behaviors in months, as opposed to years.
 We are seeing that companies that are leveraging the millions of customer touchpoints, data and analytics, are paving the way in providing a seamless, personalized customer experience and have gained a large share of consumers budgets.